Jubatian/rrpge-spec/specs/acc_arch.rst

 Accelerated combine
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If certain conditions are met, the destination combine omits reading the target VRAM cell, thus reducing the cycle requirements of this stage by 2 cycles.
-The conditions are as follows (all must be met):

-- Block Blitter (BB) or Filler (FL) mode
-- VDR (reindex by destination) is not used
-- VCK (colorkey) is not used
-- VRAM write mask has all bits set
-- Destination fraction high 3 bits are zero
-- Low 3 bits of count are zero

-These conditions fulfilled indicate that the destination data will not be used during the course of the blit.
-It is substituted with zeros.
+For every destination combine, the combined mask is checked.
+If the mask is all set (all bits are to be taken from the source), and VDR (reindex by destination) is unset, the destination data read is omitted, saving 2 cycles if possible (reindexing might stall the pipeline negating this).

-Finalizing the blit
+Finalizing the row
 ------------------------------------------------------------------------------

-When the blit is complete, the original values of the source and destination pointers are normally incremented by the contents of the appropriate post-add registers, and are written back.
-This mechanism may be altered for the destination and the source X pointer so they increment with the pixel count to blit (appropriately shifted) instead.
+When the row is complete, the original values of the source and destination pointers are incremented by the contents of the appropriate post-add registers, and are used to start the next row.
+These increments happen in all modes.

-Note that intermediate increments performed during the blit are all discarded.
+Note that intermediate increments (described in "Source offset calculation") performed during the blit are all discarded.